Energy Efficiency

 -

-These have specific language concerning what is considered minimum for various climate zones.
-These include insulation levels, fenestration(windows and other glass), mechanical systems (HVAC and ventilation), ducting, air tightness, lighting, and other items.
-They are in general aimed at new construction, where the best combination of energy efficiency and cost can be achieved, but also address rehab work.
-When properly implemented by local code officials, these building codes can significantly contribute to the improvement of energy efficiency both in individual buildings and in the community.
+Most building codes have minimum requirements for insulation levels, fenestration (windows and other glass), mechanical systems (HVAC and ventilation), ducting, air tightness, lighting, and other items.
+They are in general aimed at new construction, where the best combination of energy efficiency and cost can be achieved.
+However, they also address rehab work.
+When properly implemented by local code officials, these building codes can significantly contribute to the improvement of energy efficiency.
+Find your local building codes here.

 Dollars & Cents